AFLplusplus/AFLplusplus/README.md

   4. with pcguard mode and LTO mode for LLVM >= 11
   5. upcoming, development in the branch
   6. not compatible with LTO instrumentation and needs at least LLVM >= 4.1
-  7. only in LTO mode with LLVM >= 11
+  7. automatic in LTO mode with LLVM >= 11, an extra pass for all LLVM version that writes to a file to use with afl-fuzz' `-x`

   Among others, the following features and patches have been integrated: